psychotimmy/picomz-80k/README.md

 ### All versions

-If the Pico's green led (or the RC2014 RP2040 VGA card's white led) is flashing quickly (200ms between flashes), this means that a USB keyboard has not been connected.
+If the Pico's green led (or the RC2014 RP2040 VGA card's white led) is flashing quickly (200ms between flashes), it means that a USB keyboard has not been recognised.

-If the Pico's green led (or the RC2014 RP2040 VGA card's white led) is flashing slowly (1s between flashes), then your microSD card cannot be read.
+If the Pico's green led (or the RC2014 RP2040 VGA card's white led) is flashing slowly (1s between flashes), then your microSD card cannot be read or has not been installed.

 If **either** of these error conditions occur, **the Pico MZ will not display the monitor prompt until the problem is resolved.**